Scotland Trip May 2027

 I’ll provide a more detailed list later, but here are some items you will likely need to bring (keep in mind that the weather may vary wildly from warm sunny periods to cold and rain):

-Hiking shorts, trekking pants, lightweight underwear, t-shirts (ideally quick drying), thermal underwear, light waterproof jacket, Gore-Tex jacket, fleece jacket or pullover, down jacket/coat liner, gloves, hat, daypack, electricity adapters (UK), e-book reader, glasses and sunglasses, medications for the whole trip, toiletries, quick-drying towel, soap, wet wipes, sanitizer, water purification tablets or water filter device (as a backup), refillable water bottles and/or bladders, hat, sunscreen, lip balm, trekking poles (optional depending on preference), headlamp, portable device charger/battery, good hiking boots, lighter shoes/sandals to wear post hike on trek, sweatpants/joggers, tennis/walking shoes
+Hiking shorts, trekking pants, lightweight underwear, t-shirts (ideally quick drying), thermal underwear (optional), light waterproof jacket and/or Gore-Tex jacket, fleece jacket or pullover, down jacket/coat liner, gloves, hat, daypack, electricity adapters (UK), e-book reader, glasses and sunglasses, medications for the whole trip, toiletries, quick-drying towel (in case you take a dip in the loch!), soap, wet wipes, hand sanitizer, water purification tablets or water filter device (as a backup and optional), refillable water bottles and/or bladder (bladder with straw is best), hat (warm and sun), sunscreen, lip balm, trekking poles (optional depending on preference), headlamp, portable device charger/battery, good hiking boots or hiking shoes, hiking socks (preferably not cotton), lighter shoes/sandals to wear post hike on trek, sweatpants/joggers, tennis/walking shoes

 Should I wear hiking boots or trail shoes?